Last Updated: 11/28/18

 So come to take a break with us and enjoy some time in the great outdoors that is the beautiful natural resource known as Jordanelle State Park.

 Remember you must self-certify and display your quagga form PRIOR to launching your vessel.
 If you have been to a contaminated water, including Lake Powell, you must Clean, Drain, and Dry your vessel or be professionally decontaminated prior to launching at another water body.
-The dry time during fall is 18 days.
+The dry time during winter is 30 days or 3 consecutive days of temperatures below 32 degrees.
 If you have been to Lake Powell or out-state-waters, and if you have a more complex boat with ballast tanks, in/outboard motors with unverified water, etc, then you must wait 30 days to dry or get professionally decontaminated regardless of the time of year.
 Mussels are getting into ballast tanks and sea strainers after being in Lake Powell one time.
 If you are in need of a free professional decontamination, please contact the staff for an appointment.
 435-649-9540.

 Learn More about Jordanelle State Park